 Since the dawn of the internet, our world has become more digital with each passing year, seriously impacting the global economy.
 As companies and organizations produce ever greater amounts of data, there is a serious need for individuals who possess the skills necessary to interact with computers in meaningful ways so data can be utilized effectively.

-According to the Bureau of Labor Statistics (BLS) and CompTIA, it’s estimated there are more than 700,000 vacant IT jobs in the United States.
+According to CompTIA, it’s estimated there were an estimated 918,000 vacant IT jobs in the United States.
 Further, global HR consulting firm Robert Half reports that up to 87 percent of IT executives say it is difficult to find skilled and qualified technology professionals to fill these open roles.

 This is good news for individuals who have the technology skills employers are looking for.
 It’s little wonder, then, that so many professionals want to learn how to code so that they can take advantage of this skills gap and pivot to a tech-focused career.